Lincoln Journal Star 4/23/2026

 Matt Catlett, Law Office of Matt Catlett, Lincoln

-Stephanie Flynn, Stephanie Flynn Law Office, Lincoln
+Stephanie Flynn, Stephanie Flynn Law Office (retired), Lincoln

 Mary J. Hewitt, Choice Change Consequence, LLC., Lincoln